Triple Threat Position – Complete Guide 2023

 If you don’t have the option to dribble, the position isn’t worth it.
 As a result, keeping the ball after dribbling makes it hard to be in the triple threat position.

-After entering this position, you must go with shooting the ball.
+After shooting the basketball, you are left with two options out of three: dribbling and passing.
+After entering this position, you must proceed with shooting the ball.
 If you don’t find it good, you have the second option of dribbling.

 3. Passing